 Fellow TTC trainer Anita Haddon-Davies added: “The risks of not holding the steering wheel correctly in the event of a collision and the air bag being deployed could damage the hand and fingers.
 The downward pressure of a hand resting on the gear stick could also damage the gearbox mechanism.”

-These are some of the practical tips we share with fleet drivers.
-We are road safety experts and provide training and coaching to all road users.
-See how we can help manage the safety and efficiency of your drivers – visited our Managed Service page or call 03330 113 113.
+These are some of the practical tips we share with our customers.
+To find out more on how we can manage the safety and efficiency of your drivers – visit our Managed Service page or call 03330 113 113.